 Orignally, Sarah's plot-launching mistake was opening the door to a stranger who claimed to be the writer of the school play she was due to star in; he turned out to be Jareth, who proceeded to kidnap Toby (then called Freddie) For the Evulz.
 Jareth was indeed a much less charismatic, more lecherous character in early drafts — in the climax Sarah had to physically fight him off to rescue Toby, and defeated him by saying she wouldn't love him if he "were the last goblin on Earth!"
 This caused him to shrink into a whining goblin himself.

 Jim Henson — The Biography reveals that the orignal conception of Jareth was simply as another special-effects creation, rather than someone to be played by a live actor.
-When that was changed, Simon MacCorkindale and Kevin Kline were considered for the part.
+When that was changed, Kevin Kline was considered for the part.
 Once the creators decided a popular musician should play Jareth and provide songs, Henson initially wanted Sting for the role.
 It was Henson's sons John and Brian who suggested he should consider David Bowie, arguing that he would have more lasting appeal.
-Another musician considered was Michael Jackson.
-Had they actually chosen Jackson over Bowie, the movie would have reeked of "Funny Aneurysm" Moment thanks to the accusations of child molestation brought against him in the 1990s and later.
+Other musiciana considered were Michael Jackson and Prince.